De De Pyaar De 2

 De De Pyaar De 2 is a 2025 Indian Hindi-language romantic comedy film directed by Anshul Sharma, written by Luv Ranjan and Tarun Jain and produced by T-Series Films and Luv Films.
-It is a sequel to De De Pyaar De (2019).
-The film stars Ajay Devgn, R. Madhavan and Rakul Preet Singh.
-The film was announced in March 2024.
-Principal photography commenced in June 2024, held in Punjab and London.
-It was theatrically released worldwide on 14 November 2025.
+A sequel to De De Pyaar De (2019), and the second and final instalment of a duology, it stars Ajay Devgn, R. Madhavan and Rakul Preet Singh in the lead roles.
+In the film, chaos ensues when a middle-aged NRI divorcé, who is dating a woman almost half his age, is introduced to her family; once her parents realize he might be older than themselves, they hatch a plan to split the couple, causing a rift between the parents and the daughter.